cyyself/axi_iops/README.md

 # AXI-IOPS

-A simple RTL code to test AXI IOPS.
+A simple RTL code to benchmark AXI IOPS.

 ## Reference